-A student who wishes to appeal must submit a written request that includes the student's name, social security number, title of the scholarship, and reasons for the appeal.
-The student must provide supporting documentation from a professional showing that the student's academic performance during the prior year was affected by a serious physical or mental condition.
-Documentation from a counselor at Counseling Services or from a private physician (channeled through the University Health Service) must attest that the physical or mental problems were beyond the student's control, that the student has made significant progress in addressing these problems, and that he/she can reasonably be expected to achieve the required academic standing if another year of scholarship is granted.
+Students failing to meet the conditions of their conditional probationary semester and therefore wishing to appeal the loss of their merit scholarship must submit a written request including their name, Tulane ID, the title of their scholarship, and reasons for the appeal.
+Generally a successful appeal will include supporting documentation from a professional showing that the student's academic performance during the conditional probationary semester was affected by a serious physical and/or mental condition.
+Documentation from the Student Health Center or from a private physician (channeled through University Health Services) must attest that the physical or mental problems were beyond the student's control, that the student has made significant progress in addressing their problems, and that the student can be reasonably expected to achieve the required academic standing if another semester of scholarship is granted.